CommonsBuild/tec-shutdown/README.md

 To deploy the TECClaim contract, you'll need to:

-1. Deploy the implementation contract
+1. Deploy the implementation contract (TECClaim)
-2. Deploy the ERC1967Proxy with initialization data
+2. Deploy the factory contract (TECClaimFactory) with the implementation address
+3. Use the factory to create a proxy with initialization parameters
-3. Transfer redeemable tokens (DAI, RETH, etc.) to the proxy address
+4. Transfer redeemable tokens (DAI, RETH, etc.) to the proxy address
-4. Set the claim deadline appropriately
+5. Call `startClaim()` to activate claiming

-Example deployment flow is demonstrated in the test suite setup.
+Example deployment flow is demonstrated in the ignition module and test suite setup.

 ## License